Yasssh2123/AI-DocTalk/README.md

 ### 4. Start Using
 1. Create a user profile or select existing one
+2. Choose your AI model (Cloud/Local) in the sidebar
-2. Upload a PDF file using the sidebar
+3. Upload a PDF file using the sidebar
-3. Ask questions about the uploaded content
+4. Ask questions about the uploaded content
-4. Switch between different PDFs anytime
+5. Switch between different PDFs anytime

 ## 🔧 Optional GPU Setup